 Quick Chocolate Cupcakes

-The cupcakes are really good.
+The cupcakes are really good too.
 You can’t taste the lemon from the lemon juice (which is there to add acid) and they’re definitely moist and light.

 Anyway, it's nice to have an easy scratch cupcake recipe like this.
 I plan on using it as a base cupcake while I work on interesting fillings and frostings (and getting over my issues with making true buttercream).